-&lt;sup>24This is confirmed by our empirical results.
+24 This is confirmed by our empirical results.
 To conserve space the results are not reported.

-&lt;sup>25Specifically, we use the FICO score, first-lien loan-to-value ratio, second-lien loan-to-value ratio, debt-to-income ratio, a dummy for a missing debt-to-income ratio, a cash-out refinancing dummy, a dummy for owner occupation, documentation dummy, prepayment penalty dummy, margin, origination amount, term of the mortgage, and prepayment term as the right-hand-side variables.
+Specifically, we use the FICO score, first-lien LTV ratio, second-lien LTV ratio, debt-to-income ratio, a dummy for a missing debt-to-income ratio, a cash-out refinancing dummy, a dummy for owner occupation, documentation dummy, prepayment penalty dummy, margin, origination amount, term of the mortgage, and prepayment term as the right-hand-side variables.